unoplatform/uno.extensions/doc/Reference/Markup/StaticAndThemeResources.md

 ### Getting an Existing Resource

 Similarly, we may not want to use the lambda directly.
-In this case we can again use the `StaticResource` type to get our resource.
+In this case, we can again use the `StaticResource` type to get our resource.
 This can also be helpful for resources that you may not get as often and which may be added for you already to the Resources of a 3rd Party `ResourceDictionary` you have brought in.

 ```csharp
 new PathIcon()